IKATS/ikats.github.io/doc/tutorials/tuto_random_projection.md

 The subset include 11989 TS from 7 languages (Deutsch, English, French, Spanish, Chinese, Russian, Japanese).

+Warning : this tutorial helps understanding the role of this operator but if you want to play it , it requires on a PC with 16 G° RAM; if you have only 8G°, you can reach the limits and get a stack overflow. in this case, the operator will turn red with no result.
+You can try to use this operator with the sandbox on a smaller dataset.

 [Random Projection](/doc/operators/randomProjections.html) is a technique used to reduce the dimensionality of a set of points.